Frequently Asked QuestionsBack

 |Platinum or Silver Jewelry||Estate Jewelry|

-We Buy Gold Plated and Gold Filled Items -Although these items do not contain as much gold, we will appraise and make an offer on all gold-filled and gold-plated items.
+We Buy Gold Filled Items -Although these items do not contain as much gold, we will appraise and make an offer on all gold-filled items.

-Gold Filled Gold filled is much more valuable than gold plated due to the fact that there is more gold found within the piece and it's usually higher in purity, frequently just a step down from pure gold.
+Gold Filled - Gold filled is much more valuable than gold plated (we do not purchase gold plated items at this time) due to the fact that there is more gold found within the piece and it's usually higher in purity, frequently just a step down from pure gold.
 Just like gold plated, gold filled is plated with gold as well - with a much thicker coating.
 Gold-filled items also use a gold alloy which will make the item stronger depending on the karat of gold used (the higher the karat the softer the gold).
 Gold filled items also resist tarnish better than gold plated jewelry.